* CFTC commissioner suspects nefarious MF Global activity

 Whether it can find such funding will impact the nature and speed of its restructuring or liquidation.

 Customers have clamored for resolution of the missing money issue.
 Several customers have asked Glenn to appoint a customer representative to the official committee of unsecured MF Global creditors.

 Typhon Capital Management CEO James Koutoulas, who has separately asked Glenn to invalidate a lien putting JPMorgan ahead of customers for payback, told Reuters on Tuesday he may seek formal permission to join the committee.

-Two members of the official committee of MF Global creditors want permission to keep trading MF Global securities during bankruptcy.
+Two current members of the committee, meanwhile, want permission to keep trading MF Global securities during bankruptcy.

 MF's bankruptcy case is In re MF Global Holdings Ltd, U.S. Bankruptcy Court, Southern District of New York, No. 11-15059.

 The brokerage liquidation is In re MF Global Inc, in the same court, No. 11-2790.